-The family-friendly hike to Blue Lake is another North Cascades gem.
+The family-friendly Blue Lake trail is another North Cascades gem.
 The whole family will enjoy a leisurely hike out to the pretty Blue Lake flanked by the dramatic Liberty Bell Mountain spires.
 Hiking to Blue Lake is especially excellent during fall when the larches turn gold.

 Hiking the Blue Lake Trail is a North Cascades favorite.
 We love it because of the spectacular scenery and ease of access.
 Located right off Highway 20 (no forest road required), the trailhead is consistently busy during weekends in the summer and fall.

-Set out on the trail as it climbs gently through the forest.
+Set out on the Blue Lake trail as it climbs gently through the forest.
 You’ll be near enough to the highway for this first stretch to hear cars cruising by.
 But the further you go, the noise dissipates, and the scenery improves.
-At 0.9 miles, the trail pops out of the woods into an open meadow.
+At 1.4 km, the trail pops out of the woods and into an open meadow.
 During early summer, this meadow is alive with wildflowers, from heather to lupin and asters.
 In the fall, golden larches line the trail.

 As the trail winds through fragrant wildflower fields, the Liberty Bell Mountain Group comes into view.
-The most massive of these spires are Liberty Bell (7,720’) and South Early Winters (7,907’).
+The most massive of these spires are Liberty Bell (2,353 m) and South Early Winters (2,410 m).
 Peering up at these massifs from below, it’s hard to believe that climbers attempt to scale them – but they absolutely do.
 You’re likely to pass a few climbers along the trail.
-At 1.7 miles the climbers path branches off Blue Lake Trail to the left, marked by a rock cairn.
+At 2.7 km the climbers path branches off Blue Lake Trail to the left, marked by a rock cairn.
 Continue straight for the lake.

 Return by hiking back the way you came.